hxalid/stream-benchmarks/README.md

 This configuration allows for comprehensive performance testing of fan-out messaging patterns in distributed NATS Jetstream deployments.
 The use of ephemeral consumers ensures that subscription state is not persisted, simulating scenarios where consumers may connect and disconnect frequently.

 Additionally, an alternative implementation using NATS Jetstream republish functionality is available in the repository at https://github.com/hxalid/stream-benchmarks/blob/main/standalone-tests/republish/main.go.
-This implementation demonstrates how the republish feature can be leveraged for message routing and transformation within the NATS ecosystem.
+This implementation demonstrates how the republish feature can be leveraged for message routing and transformation.

 It can be executed as